John Wrote About the Word of God. Mary Believed the Word of God. What do YOU Think About It?

 For the Kindle Edition, go here: https://www.amazon.com/Beggars-Bread-Bo-Jackson-ebook/dp/B01K5Z0NLA/ref=sr_1_2?ie=UTF8&qid=1473336800&sr=8-2&keywords=Beggar%27s+Bread

 In the introduction to his Gospel, the Apostle John made the amazing claim that the Word was God.
 The Hebrew Scriptures maintained that creation itself was accomplished via the Word (“And God said, Let there be light”), but John said the Word itself was God, a pretty radical statement for a monotheistic Jewish man.
-Certainly, that claim had universal and cosmic implications, but those subjects were already being debated in divinity schools… The first chapter of his Gospel says the word was far above man, pre-existent, eternal, ephemeral, the essence of the divine Godhead, mysterious and unknowable.
+Certainly, that claim had universal and cosmic implications, but those subjects were already being debated in Hebrew divinity schools… And the idea of the logos as supernatural had been floating around some Greek philosophy circles for a number of years.
+Combining and redefining those two disparate thoughts was revolutionary.
+The first chapter of John’s Gospel says the word was far above man, pre-existent, eternal, ephemeral, the essence of the divine Godhead, mysterious and unknowable.
 These mystical terms certainly position Jesus in the godhead as a deity whose authority is unquestioned.

 Son of God, but then THIS